AJWyman1/Colorado_Hospital_access/README.md

 ---

-Looking into the data on COVID-19 incidences.
+Looking into the data on COVID-19 prevalence.

 ![](img/covid_per_100k.png)

-Because of the population difference I have normalized the incidences of COVID-19 per 100,000 people.
+Because of the population difference I have normalized the prevalence of COVID-19 per 100,000 people.

 Counties without ICU beds are well below the state average for cases of COVID-19.
 This could be caused by a number of factors such as lower population densities in these counties or even because of the higher senior population who (hopefully) took the stay-at-home order seriously.
 Or less tests done in these counties because of the lack of hospitals.